 [16] The following morning, Mr Marx wrote to the Chairman of the School Board and two other board members, Ms Patel and Ms Theunissen, about this incident and recommended that a hearing be held.
 The Board approved his recommendation.

-4 It is a matter of concern that against the advice of his own legal representatives, AB approached Mr Mokoele, after the high court had delivered its judgment, and secured his agreement to retract this allegation.
+Later that morning AB and CB arrived at Mr Marx's office to discuss the previous day's allegation.
 The appellants' attorneys then obtained an affidavit from Mr Mokoela in which he did precisely this.
 The affidavit formed part of an application to introduce further evidence at the appeal, which included a different version of the Migliore and Joubert incidents.
 The evidence pertaining to the Migliore and Joubert incidents was not tendered in their replying affidavits on the advice of their legal representatives, they say.
 The appellants also considered it necessary to change their counsel shortly before the appeal.
 However, in a letter to the registrar dated 5 September 2018, the appellants' attorneys informed the court that: 'Upon further advice and in the interests of justice' the application to introduce further evidence is withdrawn.
 Pursuant thereto a 'Notice of Withdrawal' together with a tender to pay the respondents' costs was delivered.